Psychology

 Application process

-We will need you to discuss your proposed research topic with an academic staff member in psychology before submitting your application, and provide a letter of support from your prospective supervisor (Annex B).
+You will need to discuss your proposed research topic with an academic staff member in psychology before submitting your application and have a letter of support from your prospective supervisor (Annex B).

 You will need to submit the following documentation in order for us to consider your application: